Markus Robam

+Markus Robam, a two-time Kuldmuna laureate, composed the soundtracks for the award-winning campaigns Estonian Music Day (2020) and Born in the Heart by Taevas Ogilvy (2019).

-He studied audiovisual composition in the Estonian Academy of Music and Theatre and is a member of Estonian Composers Union since 2015.
+He studied audiovisual composition in the Estonian Academy of Music and Theatre and is a member of Estonian Composers' Union since 2015.

 In 2012, Markus starred as Melchior Gabor in the Estonian original production of the musical Spring Awakening.
 He has co-starred as Markus Moorits in "Kutsar koputab kolm korda" by Elo Selirand in 2010 and as Ingmar in TV Series "Class: Life after".

 Robam has written original music for short movie productions in Baltic Film, Media, Arts and Communication School.

 He was the author of sound and music design and wrote original music for the opening ceremony of Estonian National Museum in 2016.

 Television

 In addition to writing the original theme song for Kahekõne Robam also wrote the theme songs for Pöörijoon, Rula ja ratas, Lennud unes ja ilmsi, Rändaja laul and music for the website Lastejaam.
 He has written original music for Kanal 2 TV-series Siberi Võmm, and wrote the theme song for the show Kontakt in the Estonian Public Broadcasting.